-Evidence from around the world shows that forcing voters to bring photographic ID to the polling station just makes it harder for people to vote – whilst doing little to stop determined fraudsters.
+Evidence from around the world shows that forcing voters to bring photographic ID to the polling station just makes it harder for people to vote – while doing little to increase faith in the integrity of the system or stop determined fraudsters.
 We don’t need more barriers to people taking part in our democracy.

 Electoral fraud in the UK

 Thankfully electoral fraud is very rare in the UK.
 Where voter fraud has occurred, it has been isolated and therefore is best tackled locally.